AWS AgentCore — MCP Runtime (Docker)

 -

-CfnRuntimeresource references the ECR image URI -
+CfnRuntimereferences the pre-built ECR image URI directly -

 AgentCore runs the container with environment variables injected at deployment time